Cisco SD-Access Overview

 If you are new to the solution, you probably have a lot of questions to ask, or you are just curious to know more.
 In this article, we will highlight the nitty-gritty of SD-access – as much that can help you have a great understanding of the software.

 How Does Cisco SD-Access Work?

 Another commonly asked overview questioned about Cisco Software-Defined Access is “How does it work?”.
 This analytic and monitoring solution is in with other software-defined technologies which aim at the virtualization of a network, to give room for speed, automation, scalability and all the good things we desire in a network.
 But what makes Cisco SD-access stand out is its ability to provide for the security and access features of the network to be automated.
 And as well allow for the simplification and application of complex configurations across various user groups in a single network fabric, simultaneously; without restructuring the network.

 For Cisco Software-Defined Access to virtualize the network, it brings in a few hardware into the network circle.
 These gears will function as the layers that provisions for software abstraction in the platform.
 Also, they help form a platform for policy deployment.

-The services offered by SD-access is made available through the DNA center, which is an integral dashboard that network administrators can use to communicate with the software.
+The services offered by SD-access is made available through the DNA center, which is an integrated dashboard that network administrators can use to communicate with the software.
 The DNA center is accompanied by three appliances: Identity Service Engine (ISE), Application Policy Infrastructure Controller Enterprise Module (APIC-EM) and Network Data Platform which play some of the major roles that make SD-access what it is.

 Identity Service Engine